Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

+The Demon Lord's butler-like right arm general.

 Media

 Light novels

 Hirukuma originally published the series online as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō from March 3 to December 18, 2016.

 Kadokawa Shoten acquired the series to publish it as a light novel.
 The first volume was published on August 1, 2016.
 Yen Press announced during the Anime Expo 2017 that they had licensed the series for an English release.

 With the release of the anime adaptation, Kadokawa released a revised edition of the light novel with new illustrations provided by Yūki Hagure.